pulpbill/gitlab-ecs-flask-example/README.md

 # Gitlab CI/CD for Docker, Python Flask, AWS ECS Dev Ops | Gitlab CI/CD Docker Deployment on AWS ECS
 ### Source: These notes were the steps I had to do in order to follow Ankit Malhotra's YT tutorial: https://www.youtube.com/watch?v=vb7w7jnkD2s

-- **Note:** I did some minor changes: Python 3 - Add a docker login line to gitlab-ci file - Gitlab variables for the pipelines
+- **Note:** I did some minor changes: Python 3 - Added a docker login line to gitlab-ci file - Gitlab variables for the pipelines

 In order to follow this tutorial, you'll need: